 Leandros’ expression softened.
 “Thank you, Roman.
 I know how difficult it is for you to invoke that name.”

-Roman shrugged and looked away.
+Roman shrugged and ran a hand through his hair.
+It was much shorter than Leandros had last seen it.
 “You’ll like Thea, I think.
 She’s a lot of fun.”

 “It’s a nice thought, but I don’t have time for fun.”

 Roman studied him, his expression turning serious.
 “You’ve changed.”

 “Where did you go?
 Why didn’t you reach out?”

 “I never meant for you to think—,”